vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/basic-components/vtex-store-header.md

   },
 ```

-:information_source: *The Header does not need to be declared in a specific template of your theme, once the app is defined as default store interface element in the `interfaces.json` file.
+> ℹ️ *The Header does not need to be declared in a specific template of your theme, once the app is defined as default store interface element in the `interfaces.json` file.
 This means that Store Framework will reproduce the configurations defined in the file you just created for all store templates behind the scenes.
 If you want to apply different configurations to each store template, check the **advanced configurations** section below.*

 4. Configure both `header-layout.desktop` and `header-layout.mobile`, declaring `header-row` to create Header lines according to your store needs.